jmcerrejon/localdynamizer/README.md

 #### Storage link in /public_html

-Maybe our hosting has a _public_html_ directory, so we can't use public.
+Maybe your hosting has a _public_html_ directory, so we can't use public.
 Don't worry, try the next:

 ```sh
 ln -s $PWD/storage/app/public/ $PWD/public_html/storage